Ellies1/Software-Containerization-G18/README.md

    To stop and remove all the running services, you can use the following command:

    `docker-compose down`

+## Quick Start with Helm

+### Clone the Repository
+1. If applicable, clone the repository to your local machine (or download the Helm charts and any other necessary files from the given source).

+### Navigate to the Helm Charts Directory
+2. Change into the directory where the Helm charts are located.

+### Install the Application Using Helm
+3. Run the following command to install the application using Helm in the `test-namespace` (you can replace `test-namespace` with the desired namespace):

+   `helm install my-ice-cream-app ./mychart --namespace test-namespace`

+### Access the application
+4. Once the deployment is successful, you can access the application and the Mongo Express web interface using the following commands:

+   To access the Node.js application:
+   `minikube service nodeapp-service -n test-namespace`

+   To access the Mongo Express web interface:
+   `minikube service mongo-express-service -n test-namespace`

+   These commands will open your default web browser and take you to the respective services.

+### Access the application
+5. If you want to remove the application from your cluster, you can run:
+   `helm uninstall my-ice-cream-app -n test-namespace` This will uninstall the application and release the associated resources.

 # Services
 The system includes the following services: